svodnik/sfjs5/00-installfest/installation.md

 4. __Install Node__

   Refer to the package installer on Node’s [website](https://nodejs.org/en/).
-Just follow the set-up instructions.
+Select the LTS version (labeled "Recommended for Most Users").
+Then just follow the set-up instructions.

 5. __Ensure NPM is updated__